mpaguilar/msa-toy/DOCSTRINGS.md

 Rate source reliability based on source type.

 Args:
-    source_name: The name or identifier of the source (str)
+    source_name: The name or identifier of the source (str).
+This is used to determine the source's category via keyword matching.

 Returns:
     A float between 0.0 and 1.0 representing the credibility score of the source.
+The score is determined by the source's category.

 Notes:
     1. Converts the source name to lowercase for case-insensitive matching.